tacotuesday/tacotuesday.github.io/_projects/mastering-classical-ts-methods.md

 ---
 title: "Mastering Classical Time Series Methods for Real-World Forecasting Challenges"
-description: While machine learning methods are increasingly popular for time series, classical methods remain valuable.
+description: While machine learning and deep learning methods are increasingly popular for time series, classical methods remain valuable.
 Let's look at a structured approach to analyzing time series using classical methods like moving average, ARIMA, and SARIMA.
 This project provides a foundation for mastering time series forecasting and understanding the nuances of classical methods.
 date: 2025-01-26 09:52:00 +0300
 label: "time series", "forecasting", "ARIMA", "SARIMA", "moving average"
 image: '/images/old_pipelines.jpg'